nodejs/node/doc/api/debugger.markdown

     %

-The `repl` command allows you to evaluate code remotely.
+The `repl` command allows code to be evaluated remotely.
 The `next` command steps over to the next line.
-There are a few other commands available and more to come.
-Type `help` to see others.
+Type `help` to see what other commands are available.

 ## Watchers

-You can watch expression and variable values while debugging your code.
-On every breakpoint each expression from the watchers list will be evaluated in the current context and displayed just before the breakpoint's source code listing.
+It is possible to watch expression and variable values while debugging.
+On every breakpoint, each expression from the watchers list will be evaluated in the current context and displayed immediately before the breakpoint's source code listing.

-To start watching an expression, type `watch("my_expression")`. `watchers` prints the active watchers.
-To remove a watcher, type `unwatch("my_expression")`.
+To begin watching an expression, type `watch('my_expression')`.
+The command `watchers` will print the active watchers.
+To remove a watcher, type `unwatch('my_expression')`.

 ## Commands reference